 Choosing your Image Editor

 Many marketing professionals trust Adobe Photoshop for image optimization, but since it’s a subscription-based software, some choose Gimp and Affinity Photo.
 Don’t overcomplicate it.
-Really any image editor will do!
+Really any well-known image editor will do!

 Trudging through the Lingo Jungle